 However, it's not really that simple anymore.

-Google is clearly favoring secure sites, and will display "insecure" in the Chrome browser if your site isn't using SSL.
-There is also the fact that https is shown more prominently in the SERPS, which could potentially hurt your click through rate.
+Google is clearly favoring secure sites, and will display “insecure” in the Chrome browser if your site isn't using SSL.
+There is also the fact that https is shown more prominently in the SERPS, which could ultimately hurt your click through rate.

 In addition, if Google is favoring secure sites, it's fair to guess that SSL is becoming an increasingly important consideration for rankings.